ireaneus/LivingWaters/src/data/blog-posts/RuthStudy.md

 title: The book of Ruth
 slug: ruth-study
 publishDate: 16 June 2025
-description: Jesus the Kinsman Redeemer
+description: Jesus the Kinsman Redeemer Story of Boaz and Ruth
 label: book
 ---